 - When you run

 When creating a new Cloud TPU resource using the

 gcloud compute tpus createcommand, specify the accelerator type to be one of the slice names from the Pod slices table.
 Note that the slice names specify the number of cores you are requesting.
-For example, to request 32 cores for a v2 Pod (alpha), you would specify:
+For example, to request 32 cores for a v2 Pod (beta), you would specify:

 TPU nameis a name for identifying the TPU that you're creating.